google/codeworld/web/help/GuideUnit1.md

     pic = thickCircle(5, 1)
     ~~~~~

-    Functions beginning with "thick" draw shapes with a thick line, and
+    Functions beginning with "thick" draw shapes with a thick line.
+As a
+    general rule, the arguments to these functions are the same as the
+    arguments for the non-`thick` function, along with one extra argument
-    the thickness of that line is the last argument to the function.
+    for the thickness of the line.
+In this case, the first argument to
-    The first argument is the radius of the circle, and the second is
+    `thickCircle` (just like the first argument to `circle`) is the radius.
-    the line thickness the circle is drawn at.
+    The second argument is the line thickness with which the circle is
+    drawn.

 !!! collapsible: `thickRectangle`
     ~~~~~